 The tradition of putting up a Christmas tree on St. Peter’s Square started in 1982 at the request of the Polish Pope, John Paul II.
 It is believed that fir Christmas tree, which is an evergreen plant, represents the resilience of life in fighting against harsh weather.

-The tree will be just as much majestic: 75 years old, 28 meter high, 70 cm in diameter, the red spruce comes from Kočevje, in the Kočevsko region of Slovenia.
+The tree will be just as much majestic: 28 meter high, the red spruce comes from Andalo, in Trentino region of Italy.

-Both the Christmas tree and the ceramic nativity will be installed at the Vatican on 11 December and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January.
+Both Christmas tree and nativity have been inaugurated at the Vatican on 10 December and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January.